fsmalkin/llm-doc-highlighting/docs/overview.md

 The design is intentionally preprocessing-first: expensive or fragile steps (parsing, OCR, geometry extraction) happen once per document/config and are cached.
 Downstream logic operates on stable artifacts rather than re-parsing the source file.

+> **Prominent next step:** investigate a two-pass resolver to avoid sending a full-document, word-token-indexed reading view to the expensive model.
+See `docs/next-steps.md`.

 ## Core outcomes

 1. Chunked text + coarse groundings (optional provider-backed)